-South Carolina and Texas, both Covered Jurisdictions, have not yet been permitted to enforce their voter-identification requirements, despite the fact that these laws are similar to the Indiana law upheld in Crawford.
-The DOJ denied preclearance for South Carolina's voter-identification law.
+The DOJ has not yet permitted South Carolina and Texas, both Covered Jurisdictions, to enforce their voter-identification requirements despite the fact that these laws are similar to the Indiana law upheld in Crawford.
+After DOJ denied administrative preclearance for South Carolina's revised voter identification law, the State filed a declaratory-judgment action seeking reconsideration of the denial.
 South Carolina v.
-U.S., D.D.C.
+United States, D.D.C.
 Cause No. 1:12-cv-203 (CKK, BMK, JDB) (Doc.
-1).
-South Carolina has filed a declaratoryjudgment action, seeking reconsideration of DOJ's preclearance denial.
+1.)
+South Carolina has had a voter identification law since 1988.
+South Carolina v.
+U.S., F. Supp.
+2d , 2012 WL 4814094, at 1 (D.D.C.
+2012).
+The new version, referred to as Act R54, created a new type of photo ID that could be obtained for free at each county's election office.
 Id.
-Trial begins on August 27, 2012.
-Id. at Doc.
-155.
+In addition, R54 removed the \$5 fee for DMV photo ID cards.
+Id.